 Fresh air breaks allow you to get off the train, stretch your legs, and breathe, as the name implies, fresh air or smoke.

 Getting off the train can add to your travel experience, and your body may welcome the ability to stretch out and walk on stable ground.
 These breaks happen during crew changes, fuel stops, stops with baggage service, or if the train arrives early.

 If you decide to get off the train at a fresh air stop, follow the conductor’s directions, and don’t wander too far from the train.
-It is your responsibility to get back on the train, and it can and will leave without you if you do not get back on in time.
+It is your responsibility to get back on the train; it can and will leave without you if you do not return on time.
 Often you will hear a few blasts from the train’s horn, indicating it is time to reboard the train.